Inpatient vs outpatient. What’s the difference?

-It’s not necessary to stay overnight to be classed as an in-patient.
-If you are admitted by a doctor and receive treatment you can still be an in-patient, even if it’s only for a few hours.
+It’s not necessary to stay overnight to be classed as an inpatient.
+If you are admitted by a doctor and receive treatment you can still be an inpatient, even if it’s only for a day.

 What does being ‘admitted’ mean?